katamaran-project/katamaran/case_study/RiscvPmp/README.md

 	tmp + off
 ```

+Currently ommitting alignment related checks and exceptions (bitvector support needed for this).

 ## Source

 This machine is based on a minimal model of the official RISC-V Sail model.